• Support Harris

 Overview

-The Monetary Policy and International Finance Credential Program is a course for undergraduate students, graduate students, and working professionals interested in monetary and international finance policy areas, and leading industry applied work.
+The Monetary Policy and International Finance (MPIF) Credential Program is a course for undergraduate students, graduate students, and working professionals interested in monetary and international finance policy areas, and leading industry applied work.

 Features